Blythe, California: Sports

 The Blythe Heat was a winter professional minor league baseball team of the Arizona Winter League, and also a member of the Arizona Summer League, but the leagues folded in 2017.
-They play on Alexander Field in Todd Park.
+They played on Alexander Field in Todd Park.
 Some games of the Lake Havasu Heat (folded in 2009) of the semi-pro Pacific Southwest Baseball League played in Blythe during the summer months.

 Public services

 Aerial view from the north of the Colorado River on the Arizona–California border, showing the small Palo Verde Diversion Dam that diverts water to the west (right) into the main canal to irrigate the Palo Verde Valley around Blythe.
 Canals on the Arizona side (left) in the Parker Valley are also visible, in the foreground.

 State and federal agencies

 State facilities in the town include the following: